 - After filling your pie, lightly whip an egg and use a pastry brush to apply a generous coating of egg wash to the crust.
 This will help prevent the crust from burning.
 Sprinkle a generous amount of raw sugar over the crust to achieve a rustic look.

 - After assembling your pie, place in the refrigerator or freezer for 10 - 15 minutes.
 This will help minimize the crust from shrinking.

 - 375 Grams All-Purpose Flour (3 Cups)

 - 170 Grams Unsalted, Cold Butter, cut into ½" cubes (6 ounces or 1 ½ sticks)

 - 2 - 6 tablespoon Cold Water

 - Place flour, sugar and salt in a bowl.
 Stir to combine.

-- Place vegetable shortening and cold butter in bowl and toss to coat with flour.
+- Add vegetable shortening and cold butter to the bowl and toss to coat with flour.

 - Continue to work the shortening and butter into the dry ingredients until small pieces of butter remain which are a bit larger than a pea.